Global Innovation Immersion (GII) - Thailand

 First things first, what is Global Innovation Immersion (GII)?

 The Global Innovation Immersion (GII) programme is a 3-month overseas internship programme developed by the Singapore Management University Institute of Innovation and Entrepreneurship.
 Partnering up with high-growth start-ups in a variety of countries, Global Innovation Immersion aims to provide their students the opportunity to develop career-ready skills while experiencing a world outside of their bubble at the same time.
 Did we already mention that most of the costs are covered by SMU IIE, and on top of that, there are scholarships available?
-The locations available with GII are: United States: San Francisco, Boulder China: Beijing, Shanghai, Suzhou, Chengdu Southeast Asia: Jakarta, Bangkok, Manila, Ho Chi Minh City Europe: Copenhagen
+The locations available with GII are: United States: San Francisco, New York, Boulder, China: Beijing, Shanghai, Hangzhou, Southeast Asia: Jakarta, Bangkok, Manila, Ho Chi Minh City, Europe: Copenhagen

 We walk through the experiences they are currently undergoing and what becomes abundantly clear while speaking to these 3 SMU students is the marked difference between being an intern in a traditional Singaporean company as opposed to a start-up in Thailand.
 The access you receive in a start-up allows for a much clearer view as to how a company is run.
 A start-up is scaled for growth after all, which explains the access employees have!